 Personal identity number and naming the child

-In Sweden, the name must be registered within three months of the birth.
-The child’s name is registered with the Swedish Tax Agency (Skatteverket).
+In Sweden, the name of the child must be registered within three months of the birth.
+The child’s name is registered with the Swedish Tax Agency.

 If the child is to be baptised in a Swedish church, you should contact your parish.
-If you want the child to be baptised in another Nordic country, you should contact a parish in that country.
+If you want the child to be baptised in another Nordic country, you should contact a parish where you want the child to be baptised in that country.

 If you have any questions, please fill in our contact form.